-To gain access to your computer from another computer, connect to it as a registered user.
-Type your owner name and password (as they appear in the Sharing Setup control panel of your computer).
-Then continue the connection process as you normally would.
+To gain access to your computer, connect to it as a registered user.
+Type your owner name and password as they appear in the Sharing Setup control panel of your computer.
+Then connect as vou normally would.

-If you are unable to connect to your computer: Make sure that your computer is turned on, that file sharing is turned on, and that you have given yourself access privileges to connect to your computer.
-Also make sure that you type your password exactly as it is entered in the Sharing Setup control panel, including the use of capital and lowercase letters.
+If you are unable to connect to your computer: Make sure that your computer is turned on, that file sharing is turned on, and that you have the correct access privileges.
+Make sure that you type your password exactly as it is entered in the Sharing Setup control panel, including capitalization.

 Changing your password